 Lifestyle Factors Play a Role.

 As for lifestyle options, there’s a brand new STUDY from India that proves yoga and meditation work to reduce blood pressure.
 This is not the first one either.
-Calming the body down, and breathing deeply help so much so, many participants were able to reduce the dose of their conventional medicine (33%) and some could actually discontinue it altogether after about 6 months!
+Calming the body down, and breathing deeply helps so much that, many participants were able to reduce the dose of their conventional medicine (33%) and some could actually discontinue it all together after about 6 months!

 Herbal Medicine and Diet.